singhtanishq/Books-Shop-Management-System/README.md

 Key Features:-

-1. This code is of approx 1400 lines and it consists of every function which an bookshop owner requires
+1. This code is of approx 1400 lines and it consists of every function which an bookshop owner requires.

 2. It helps new users to register themselves and order/return/replace/check details of order/view details of book, etc.